kishorekrrish/SoCalledBlogger/_posts/2021-04-03-migrate-files.markdown

 Salesforce adds your export to the queue and sends you a confirmation email with a link after the export is complete.
 Open the link provided in the email and download exported zip folders.
-The first zip folder contains all CSV files along with attachments, downloaded attachments are named after their ID with extension type file, which we can ignore as we are only interested in the path and not the actual file.
+The first zip folder contains all CSV files along with attachments.

+> Downloaded attachments are named after their ID with extension type file, you don't need to panic.

 ![ Attachments ]({{ site.baseurl }}/assets/images/attachments/attachments-noext.png)